OmarMomen14/European-Football-Data-Analysis/README.md

 - Team line up with squad formation (X, Y coordinates)
 - Betting odds from up to 10 providers
 - Detailed match events (goal types, possession, corner, cross, fouls, cards etc...) for +10,000 matches

+<font size="3">you can <a href='https://d17h27t6h515a5.cloudfront.net/topher/2017/November/5a0a4cad_database/database.sqlite'>download</a> the database file and then copy to the project folder to run the code by yourself.</font>